 - 72. A pre-amalgamation loss of an amalgamated company not used or made available in the pre-amalgamation part year may only be carried forward past the date of amalgamation (to the post-amalgamation part year), if both of the following requirements are met: - the amalgamated company meets a continuity test from the start of the income year in which the loss arose to the date of amalgamation; and - the pre-amalgamation loss could have been made available to an amalgamating company and subtracted from its net income calculated for the preamalgamation part year. - 73.
 As discussed at [36], the second requirement is focused on the ability of an amalgamated company to share its pre-amalgamation losses with the amalgamating companies in a general sense.
 It follows that the amalgamating company is not required to have net income for the pre-amalgamation part year against which it could, in fact, have offset the amalgamated company's pre-amalgamation loss. - 74.
-An amalgamated company could make its tax loss available to an amalgamating company to offset against its net income for the pre-amalgamation part year if, from the start of the income year that the tax loss component arose to the date of amalgamation, the following requirements are met: - the amalgamated company is either incorporated in New Zealand or carrying on a business in New Zealand through a fixed establishment in New Zealand;18 - the amalgamated company meets a continuity test; and - the amalgamated company and any company that amalgamated with it are at least 66% commonly owned.
+An amalgamated company could make its tax loss available to an amalgamating company to offset against its net income for the pre-amalgamation part year if, from the start of the income year that the tax loss component arose to the date of amalgamation, the following requirements are met: - the amalgamated company is either incorporated in New Zealand or carrying on a business in New Zealand through a fixed establishment in New Zealand;17 - the amalgamated company meets a continuity test; and

-17 See s IE 3(2).
+16 See s IE 3(2).

-18 Sections IC 5(1)(b) and IC 7.
+17 Sections IC 5(1)(b) and IC 7.
 For further information on this requirement, see [62] to [67] of IS 22/07.